A complete guide of using Claude Code + NotebookLM + Obsidian

 Step 3 — Create the youtube-search skill

 This is the upstream building block.
 It returns a stable JSON list of YouTube videos for one or more queries, with optional transcripts.
+Think of it as a typed search API — it has nothing to do with NotebookLM or your vault.
+It just discovers videos and pulls captions.

 In Claude Code, run /skill-creator create the youtube-search skill and paste: